|David A. Ziegler, Ph.D.

 Ziegler DA and Corkin S. (2013).
 New MRI biomarkers

 advance the characterization of Parkinson disease.
-US Neurology, 9: 8–12. [pdf]
+European Neurological Review, 9: 8–12. [pubmed]

 DA and Augustinack JC.
 (2013).
 Harnessing advances